 At the July 17, 2003 meeting of Directors, the Directors approved annual awards of 600 restricted shares of common stock under the 1993 Plan for non-employee Directors as compensation in addition to the 400 restricted shares awarded under the Restricted Stock Plan for Non-Employee Directors.
-The terms of the awards are the same as the annual awards under the Restricted Stock Plan for Non-Employee Directors.
-Directors not participating in the Directors' Retirement Plan will also receive an annual award of 800 restricted shares of common stock that have been converted from stock option awards as described below for a total annual award of 1,800 restricted shares of common stock under both the Restricted Stock Plan for Non-Employee Directors and the 1993 Plan.
-Directors participating in the Directors' Retirement Plan will also receive an annual award of 400 restricted shares of common stock that have been converted from stock option awards for a total annual award of 1,400 restricted shares of common stock.
+The terms of the awards are the same as the annual awards under the Restricted Stock Plan for Non-Employee Directors' Retirement Plan will also receive an annual award of 800 restricted shares of common stock that have been converted from stock option awards as described below for a total annual award of 1,800 restricted shares of common stock under both the Restricted Stock Plan for Non-Employee Directors and the 1993 Plan.
+Directors participating in the Directors' Retirement Plan will also receive an annual award of 400 restricted shares of common stock under both the Restricted Stock Plan for Non-Employee Directors and the 1993 Plan.
+Directors participating in the Directors' Retirement Plan will also receive an annual award of 400 restricted shares of common stock that have been converted from stock option awards as described below for a total award of 400 restricted shares of common stock that have been converted from stock option awards for a total annual award of 1,400 restricted shares of common stock.